 Your soul is calling you to be of service, to live with compassion, to practice forgiveness, and to alchemize all your experiences—both beautiful and challenging—into greater love and wisdom.

-The dark night of the personality is the doorway through which you bring your soul and its connection to spirit into conscious awareness.
+The dark night of the soul is the doorway through which you bring your soul and its connection to spirit into conscious awareness.
 It’s the journey of a lifetime and the ultimate homecoming, enabling you to live an integrated life with deeper meaning, purpose, and connection.

 This work isn’t about fixing yourself—it’s about freeing yourself to become who you’ve always been underneath all those protective layers.